cass-community/cass-community.github.io/_software/pytuq.md

 area: mathlibs
 cass_members:
     - FASTMath
-description: Library for tools and workflows for uncertainty quantification in computational models.
+description: Library for tools and workflows for uncertainty quantification in computational models
 long_description: |
     The Python Toolkit for Uncertainty Quantification (PyTUQ) is a lightweight Python library for a range of uncertainty quantification tasks and workflows.